Successful migration of a logistics solution from a legacy on-premises system to the cloud.

 The connection to a FTP server is totally configurable and reading and writing to it is customizable.
 Once this kind of communication was in place, our client has implemented different tasks on top of it providing the users with further services not present in the previous version of the application.

-We leverage Grafana as part of Hydrogen when we need to deliver this functionality.
+We leverage Grafana as part of HOP when we need to deliver this functionality.

 In this case, a further development was done to securitize and automate what each user was allowed to see and how.
 The same token used to access our backend is then used to fetch graphs with the data owned by the authenticated user.